JHaack4/CaveGen/readme.txt

 30. On CoS3, if you see a gate with nothing visually behind it, what does that tell you?
 Why?
 31. On GK4, the odds of high invigorator are 27.6%, while the odds of high chocolate are 28.8%.
 Why are these different?
 32. Why does the treasure sometimes not spawn on SCx7?
 SC4?
 GK3?
 CoS4?
 How are all of these cases different?

+REAL TIME CONTINOUS CHALLENGE MODE MANIPULATION:
+1) Install: Git, Python (with numpy & opencv), and OBS (with VirtualCam).
+2) Use Git to download CaveGen from GitHub (this way, you can easily pull updates)
+3) Test that VirtualCam works from OBS (can use Google hangouts or some other way to read your camera)
+4) Configure OBS in some reasonable way, and record a video of challenge mode result screen digits
+5) Modify continous_config.py so that images is True, "camera"="find", and video_path to the directory of your recorded video
+6) Run python continuous.py, and make sure it's reading the video you recorded
+7) Create a new directory and set templates to point there, and set generate_new_templates to True
+8) Tweak the parameters x,y,height,width,spacing until you crop out well shaped templates (important to make these as perfect as possible)
+9) Select a set of templates, and name them 0,1,...,9 and _.png. (similar to files/digits_wii)
+10) Set images and generate_new_templates back to False, and see if continuous can read the digits
+11) Once you're satisfied that continous.py can read digits, set camera back to 1 (or whatever port VirtualCam outputs to)
+12) Configure manip_config.txt to your desired parameters
+13) Run the score attack manip with: seed manip attk
+14) If you want to run the CMAL manip, you need a special file called a timestable.
+You can create one yourself with "seed timestable key|cmat|700k", but this will take ~30hr to run.
+See if someone on the discord has already uploaded it separately (it's ~4GB)